Southwick Police to continue search for missing man Friday

 SOUTHWICK, Mass.
 (WWLP) – Multiple police departments assisted with the search for a missing man in the College Highway area Thursday night.

 Police were unable to locate the man and suspended their search shortly after 9:30 p.m.
-The search is expected to resume Friday morning.
+The search will continue Friday morning according to the Southwick Police Department.

 Southwick Police Sgt.
 Paul Miles told 22News they were called to the area of 249 College Highway for reports of a “despondent man” walking towards a wooded area around 3:30 p.m.